 I stayed in the Deluxe Room.
 The room was cozy with pops of colors and quirky patterns planking the queen size bed.
 The bedroom was well-appointed with a study table, well-stocked bathroom amenities, wall-sized mirror, couch, coffee maker, iron board and iron box.

 But what made the cut was the way the local culture has been blended into the room décor in the form of Chennapatnama wooden toys and paintings of Mysore silk sarees patterns that adorn the walls.

 Quite thoughtful I must say.

 The hotel has a total of three restaurants serving Indian to Japanese food to their guest.

-Deli Shop, at the lobby, is perfect for quick bites and customized cakes and freshly baked pastries.
+Deli Shop, in the lobby, is perfect for quick bites and customized cakes and freshly baked pastries.

 By The Blue, the rooftop restaurant overlooks the pool and serves north Indian cuisine.
 It is perfect for dinner/lunch dates with friends and families.
 The food served is good and there is also a live band performance during the weekends.
 And not to forget, the Sunday Brunch menu is inviting and is sure to titillate your taste buds.

 Silk Bar – a cute little cozy bar with a dazzling range of liquors.
 The bar has a beautiful designer table and colorful sofas and wooden chess for their guest to hone their game while having their drink.